- Timing of sexual maturity varies depending on the breed and size of your dog.

+Humans take years to develop.
+Dogs though, in our eyes, mature almost overnight.
+One morning you have an adorable little puppy on your hands, and the next your puppy is starting to act like a teenager, complete with mood swings and behavioral changes.
 Sexual maturity is an important part of this process, and it is something that we need to understand if we want to be responsible dog owners.
-Here is what you need to know about sexual maturity in puppies to keep your puppy healthy.
+Here is what you need to know about sexual maturity to keep your puppy healthy and prevent unwanted breedings.

 When Do Puppies Reach Sexual Maturity?

-What to Expect as Your Puppy Sexually Matures
+What To Expect As Your Puppy Sexually Matures

 We all know what happens to humans when we hit puberty.
-Dogs get to skip the acne and facial hair, but they do experience significant hormonal changes that can alter their behavior.
+Dogs get to skip the acne and facial hair, but they do experience significant hormonal changes that can alter behavior.
 The changes are different for male and female puppies.

 Sexually mature female dogs typically go into heat twice a year.
 The most noticeable change during this time occurs at the start of their heat, called proestrus.
-The bitch’s vulva will swell, and she will develop a vaginal discharge for a period of 7-to-10 days, a bit like a human period.
-Your puppy can become pregnant during her first heat, so be sure to keep a close eye on her if you decide not to spay.
+The bitch’s vulva will swell, and she will lick the area and urinate more frequently.
+She will also develop a red vaginal discharge for a period of 7-to-10 days, a bit like a human period.
+The female dog can be fertile for as long as 2-3 weeks.

-Spaying and Neutering
+Spaying & Neutering

-The most important decision you need to make as your puppy reaches sexual maturity involve spaying and neutering.
-Unless you plan on breeding or showing your dog, veterinarians recommend spaying and neutering.
+The most important decision you need to make as your puppy reaches sexual maturity involves spaying and neutering.
+Unless you plan on breeding or showing your dog, many veterinarians recommend spaying and neutering.

 Understanding when sexual maturity in puppies takes place, and what it means for your dog, will help you become a more responsible dog owner.
-This knowledge allows you to make decisions regarding your dog’s health.
-Plus, knowing the science behind sexual maturity in puppies will help you understand your puppy’s changing and sometimes confusing behavior.
+This knowledge allows you to make better decisions regarding your dog’s health.
+And knowing the science behind sexual maturity in puppies will help you understand your puppy’s changing and sometimes confusing behavior.